-St. Mary’s County is the site of one of the earliest successful English colonies in the U.S. territory and dates back to 1634, a little over a decade after Plymouth Rock and Jamestown.
+St. Mary’s County is the site of one of the earliest successful English colonies in the U.S. territory and dates back to 1634, 14 years after Plymouth Rock and 27 years after Jamestown.
 The witch legend goes back to the late 1600s and has been embellished here and there by local storytellers.
 However, the variations in the story don’t matter too much since there’s not much to embellish.

 The end.
 Poor Moll doesn’t even get a goodbye curse for the good old folks of Leonardtown to pass down and blame their bad luck on.
 Nor were there any disfigured children, illicit relationships with demons, or dramatic trials, as are present in the witch stories of other states.

 Even though no historical records have survived to validate the existence of anybody named Moll Dyer from that time period, her name has somehow lived on, and not just in legend.
 About four miles southeast of the old jailhouse is Moll Dyer Road, a dead-end, thickly forested residential road that paces a nearby stream that also bears her name, Moll Dyer’s Run.
 I assume there are all kind s of stories of the area being haunted.

 At some point in the 1970s, there was enough interest in this story that a rock was identified among all the rocks in that part of the forest as the one upon which Dyer expired.
 It was dug up and then transplanted to its current location as, I guess, a lure for tourists?
 Is Leonardtown on your bucket list?

 To see the rock for yourself, since I’m sure my pics don’t at all convey its eerie majesty, set the GPS for 41625 Courthouse Dr., the address of the historical jailhouse, which shares a front lawn with the county courthouse.
 You can find the rock at the right front corner of the former of those two buildings.

 Your first words, I predict, will be “Is this the right rock?”